HullUni-bioinformatics/Haenfling_et_al_2016/README.md

 docker run -i -t --net=host --name metaBEAT -v $(pwd):/home/working chrishah/metabeat:v0.8 /bin/bash
 ```

-This will download the metabeat v0.8 image (if it's not yet present on your computer) and enter the 'container', i.e. the self contained environment (Note that `sudo` may be necessary in some cases).
+This will download the metaBEAT v0.8 image (if it's not yet present on your computer) and enter the 'container', i.e. the self contained environment (Note that `sudo` may be necessary in some cases).
 With the above command the container's directory `/home/working` will be mounted to your current working directory (as instructed by `$(pwd)`), in other words, anything you do in the container's `/home/working` directory will be synced with your current working directory on your local machine.

 ##Data processing workflow